-Eggs are well know to help hair to be nourished and bright.
-In particular, egg yolk is rich in vitamins and biotin that moisturise hair when dry.
+Eggs are well known to help hair to be nourished and bright.
+In particular, egg yolk is rich in vitamins and biotin that moisturize hair when dry.
 Bananas are also great for scalp and hair preventing dandruff.
 If you want to know other benefits and other recipes with banana, check here and discover my previous post.

 What you will need

-a half ripe banana (just the one that has been lying in your fruit bowl for days and you’re thinking of throwing it away because now it has the black skin! eheheh ..)
+a half-ripe banana (just the one that has been lying in your fruit bowl for days and you’re thinking of throwing it away because now it has the black skin! hehe ..)

 The procedure is really easy!
 Whisk together an egg and half banana using a hand blender to get a homogenous mixture and to avoid annoying big pieces of banana.